maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The major difference between dialects of BASIC is the way that strings and substrings are manipulated.
 These vary significantly between the three "families" noted in the introduction.
 Code that manipulates strings using one of these styles will not run on other variations and will require some level of porting effort to do so.

 Dartmouth v4 introduced the `CHANGE` command in V4 as a method of manipulating strings.
 This converts a string of characters into a numeric array containing the length of the string in the zero slot and the ASCII values of each character in the rest of the slots in the array.
 The values were then manipulated numerically, and then `CHANGE`d back into a string.
 The system was not easy to use for many simple tasks, like concatenation, which required loops and copying values from one array to another.
-It does have some advantages in certain operations, like converting upper to lower case or back, where the ASCII number is what is being checked.
+It does have some advantages in certain operations, like converting upper to lower case or back, where the ASCII number is what is being used.

-HP BASIC is the third major family.
-This included the `CHANGE` command from Dartmouth, but renamed it `CONVERT`.
+HP BASIC introduced a second system.
+They included the `CHANGE` command from Dartmouth, but renamed it `CONVERT`.
 While one might argue this is a better name for this feature, changing it seems to offer little advantage compared to the need to port programs that would otherwise run without change.
 HP is more notable for its addition of a new method of manipulating strings.
 This introduces the concept of the *slice*, a pair of numbers that represents a series of continuous characters within the original string.
 Slices are efficient as they are represented by a pointer to the starting location and a length, it does not copy characters or their ASCII values in memory.

 Today, the best-known method of manipulating strings is the version found in MS-derived dialects.
 This uses the `+` operator for concatenation and the functions `MID$`, `LEFT$` and `RIGHT$` to return substrings.
 This style of manipulation was originally introduced by Tymshare on their SUPER BASIC, which was then copied by DEC to produce BASIC-PLUS, which was then copied by MS to produce Microsoft BASIC.
 It is arguably the least efficient method of performing string manipulations and often leads to MS systems running out of memory after performing even a relatively few string operations.

 When microcomputers were first emerging in the mid-1970s, the programmers on these platforms invariably introduced BASIC (maybe several flavors of) for these machines, and they almost always copied either the MS or HP model for strings, depending on which platform they were most familiar with.
 Few microcomputer users came from the mainframe world, and the Dartmouth concept was forgotten.
 Versions based on the DEC/MS or HP models were well represented until about 1978, when the first all-in-one machines like the Commodore PET began to take over the market.
 These platforms almost always licensed MS's code, which quickly became the *de facto* standard.
 HP-style strings lived on, primarily on platforms where memory was limited or markets where MS was not so established.
 Atari and Sinclair are examples of later dialects where slicing was the primary style.

 One of the major goals of RetroBASIC was to support programs from any of the older dialects, and for this reason, it supports all of these styles.
 It includes the entire set of string functions from MS, slicing from HP, and both `CHANGE` and `CONVERT`.